 - If appropriate and time permits, students may ask for help from a classmate or teacher. - Students should not spend excessive amounts of instructional time troubleshooting issues. - Students should never attempt a hardware repair or reconfiguration of the device.
 Under no circumstances are students to attempt to open or tamper with the internal components of the device.
-Doing so will render the warranty void and will result in disciplinary action. - If the issue is not resolved, the student should contact the Technology Office.
-The Technology Office is open from 7:00 am 3:00 pm Monday Friday. - If necessary, a student will receive a loaner device to return to class. - When the student's original device is ready to be picked up, the student will be notified. - Students will return a loaner device in exchange for the student's original device in a timely fashion.
+Doing so will render the warranty void and will result in disciplinary action. - If the issue is not resolved, the student should contact the teacher. - o If available, a student may receive a loaner device.. - When the student's original device is ready to be picked up, the student will be notified. - Students will return a loaner device in exchange for the student's original device in a timely fashion.